Tailwind CSS vs. Semantic CSS

 You are comparing Tailwind with your earlier, bad experiences with CSS or you are new to CSS development.

-You don’t care about building reusable CSS for later use.
-That is: you are not naming things that repeat.
+You don't care about building reusable CSS for later use.
+That is: You are not naming things that repeat.

 If you really want to move faster, you’ll create a set of CSS components that you can reuse.
 Like <button class="secondary">